Western Digital Raptor: EL150

 but it has the addition of a clear polycarbonate window in the drive cover, making the movements of the disks and magnetic heads visible.
 This unique feature is likely to be popular with case modders.
 Like the regular Raptor, the Raptor X has a MTBF rating of 1.2 million hours, or 137 years.
 Both drives are covered by a five-year warranty.
-While this drive uses the NCQ feature of SATA 2, it lacks support for the increased bandwidth of SATA 2.
+While this drive uses the NCQ feature of SATA II, it lacks support for the increased bandwidth of SATA II (3 Gbit/s).

 VR150M

 The fourth-generation Raptor was announced by Western Digital in April 2008.
-The new drive is being sold under the VelociRaptor name.
+It is marketed under the VelociRaptor name.

 As well as increasing the capacity to 300 GB (split over two 150 GB platters), the form factor is as follows: